timdown/rangyinputs/README.md

 To insert the word "baz" between "foo" and "bar" and place the caret immediately after "baz":

-    $("#test").insertText(" baz", 3, true);
+    $("#test").insertText(" baz", 3, "collapseToEnd");

-`replaceSelectedText(String text)`
+`replaceSelectedText(String text[, String selectionBehaviour])`
 ----------------------------------

-Replaces the currently selected text in the text input or textarea element with the specified text and places the caret at the end of the inserted text.
+Replaces the currently selected text in the text input or textarea element with the specified text and optionally updates the selection depending on the value of selectionBehaviour.
+Possible values are:

+* **"select"**: Selects the inserted text
+* **"collapseToStart"**: Collapses the selection to a caret at the start of the inserted text
+* **"collapseToEnd"**: Collapses the selection to a caret at the end of the inserted text

+If no value is supplied for `selectionBehaviour`, "collapseToEnd" is assumed.

 Returns a reference to the original jQuery object for the element.